 Some material on the site has been assumed to be in the public domain - if you think that this is not so then please contact us so that I can correct any errors.

-The Author - Terry Woolliscroft
+Author and Compiler - Terence Woolliscroft

-Stoke-on-Trent born Terry Woolliscroft enjoyed his entire career in the ceramics industry.
-At the age of 16, straight from school, he joined Josiah Wedgwood and Sons Ltd. The company sponsored his attendance at the North Staffordshire Polytechnic (now Staffordshire University) where he gained an Honours Degree in Ceramic Technology.
+Terry was born in Stoke-on-Trent - he has 'slip' running through his veins (look it up in the dictionary if you don't know what slip is!) and enjoyed his entire career in the ceramics industry.
+He has worked in factories in a number of countries producing limited edition luxury goods, mass produced entry-level pieces for export and huge vitreous china sanitaryware products for export worldwide.At the age of 16, straight from school, he joined Josiah Wedgwood and Sons Ltd. The company sponsored his attendance at the North Staffordshire Polytechnic (now Staffordshire University) where he graduated with Honours Degree in Ceramic Technology.

-In 1976 he was a member of the team which surveyed the remaining bottle ovens in The Potteries.
+In 1976 he was a member of the team which surveyed the remaining bottle ovens in the Potteries.

 Latterly he was employed in the sanitaryware industry working for Twyfords, Roca, Lecico, Laufen, The Bathroom Manufacturers Association, The John Lewis Partnership and B&Q. The last decade or so has seen him travelling the world passing on his knowledge of the industry in special training seminars.
 Now retired.